Invad3rZIM/EcologyOverkill/README.md

 Great questions!
 This is a tool I designed to get out of my homework.
 I graduate university in about 3.5 weeks, but at the moment I'm a part-time student who took Ecology as a science elective.
 In about 4 hours, my term-project is due.
 This project required collecting 15 different leaves, identifying them, then researching their species classification ( Kingdom > Phylum > Class > Order > Family > Species ) and documenting it in a table.

-This seemed like a lot of repetitive, boring work, and so naturally I ignored it until the very last day.
+This seemed like a lot of repetitive, boring work, and so naturally I had to get away from that.
 Instead, I came across a job form for a tech-company that asked for "a sample of your code".
 Unfortunately for me, most of the code I write is either professionally done (and so I can't freely share it) or it's way too dated.
 So I decided I would find a mini-project to work on, & write some code using that company's tech stack (Go).

 See ```files/output.txt``` for raw final output.